uhvardhan/Cricket-Project/README.md

 4. Day 4: Total number of reviews taken by batting or fielding sides.
 5. Day 5: Total number of reviews taken per umpire.
 6. Day 6: Total number of reviews taken in each match.
+7. Day 7: Total number of reviews taken per team and Number of successful/unsuccessful reviews by each team.

 ### To Do:
 1.